-- Continued aggressive collection measures by staff will keep revenues stable. - Administration will continue to recommend utility rate increases to ensure financial stability and infrastructure needs. - The Town Council will consistently review the voluntary annexation petitions and consider administrative recommendations concerning the financial advantages/disadvantages of each petition in relation to the Town's overall well-being.
+- Continued collection measures by staff will keep revenues stable. - Administration will continue to recommend utility rate increases to ensure financial stability and infrastructure needs. - Engage in infrastructure improvements to encourage development. - The Town Council will consistently review the voluntary annexation petitions and consider administrative recommendations concerning the - Engage in Economic Development activities with our County partners to increase tax base within the city limits. - Engage in land use planning initiatives to further enable development and workforce housing to increase tax base.

+financial advantages/disadvantages of each petition in relation to the Town's overall well-being.

-Budget Highlights for the Fiscal Year Ending June 30, 2020
+Budget Highlights for the Fiscal Year Ending June 30, 2021

-Governmental Activities: Budgeted revenues and expenditures in the General Fund are expected to remain consistent with prior years.
-Planned construction of new fire department building with loan funds.
+Governmental Activities: Budgeted revenues and expenditures in the General Fund are expected to remain consistent with prior years, which is good with the economic climate.
+Construction of new fire department building with loan and local funds continues.

 Business-Type Activities: General operating expenses are expected remain consistent.
-Ongoing capital improvements will be funded by grants and revolving loan funds.
+Ongoing capital improvements will be funded by a state revolving loan.